How To Make Corn Fritters

 Fritters are fried batter-and-other-stuff thingies.
 Like apple fritters, clam fritters, fish fritters, and corn fritters.
 I would go so far as to say that tempura, pakora, and hushpuppies are all types of fritters.
 And I would bet that every cuisine that fries stuff (which, I think, is all of them) makes some kind of fritter.
 Because, really, why wouldn’t you?

 I had this cousin once.
 Cousin Patty.
 She was my grandma’s first cousin so she was actually my first cousin, twice-removed?
 She’s dead now.
 I remember going to visit her in Freeport, Texas a few times when I was small.
 Her husband Norman had a golf cart and and he’d let me and little brother drive it around the neighborhood.
 We were probably about seven and five years old.
-Once it dumped over and we got in trouble, although surprisingly, it was not as much trouble as I had expected we would be in.
+One time it dumped over and we got in trouble, although surprisingly, it was not as much trouble as I had expected we would be in.

 Patty fried everything.
 She also smoked a lot and drank brown liquor every day.
 I thought she was the coolest.
 She had a big, propane fryer out in the back and she’d cook fried fish and hushpuppies and fritters for dinner all the time.
 I can see her out there on the Spanish-style patio, in the sunset hour, skinny tanned legs and white shorts, smoking cigarettes over the fryer, tongs in one hand, highball in the other.
 She taught me a trick to know when the oil is hot enough: Throw a match in it.
 When the match ignites, it’s hot enough.
 It freaked me out then and it still does now, but I admit it’s a bad ass trick.

 Even though they’re not deep-fried, these fritters remind me of Cousin Patty and Freeport and summer vacation.
 Oh, man, I wish it was summer vacation in Freeport again right now and I was having a scotch on the rocks with Patty, smoking our brains out and snacking on fritters.